Science Ninja Team Gatchaman: Production

 Created in the wake of the Henshin (transformation) boom begun by Shotaro Ishinomori's Kamen Rider in 1971, Gatchaman was conceived as a blending of ninja adventure with science fiction.
-It was one of the most successful anime attempts to emulate the American superhero genre, with many of its conventions (such as colorful costumes).

 Film version

 In 1978, Tatsunoko released a condensed theatrical compilation of the first two-story arcs in the series with additional new animation.

 The film was released in English for the first time by Sentai Filmworks in 2015.
 The dub featured the cast reprising their roles from the ADV dub of the original TV anime for the film.

 Adaptations

 After its broadcast in Japan, Gatchaman was later exported to other countries and translated into several languages.
 In Taiwan, beginning in 1977 it was known as Ke Xue Xiao Fei Xia (「科學小飛俠」/“科学小飞侠” kēxué xiǎofēixiá, Scientific Flying Fantasy Warriors).

 The original series has seen several English adaptations with varying levels of modifications.
 Many of these versions later spawned foreign-language releases of their own: